TheSpaghettiDetective/obico-server/README.md

 2. Click "Save".
 Yes it's correct that Django is not as smart as most people think. ;)

 ![Site configuration](https://raw.githubusercontent.com/TheSpaghettiDetective/TheSpaghettiDetective/master/docs/site_config.png)

+## Configure Email server (SMTP)

+The following is using gmail as an example.
+Other web mail services may vary slightly, such as EMAIL_PORT

+1. In `TheSpaghettiDetective` directory, find and open `docker-compose.yml` using your favorite editor.

+2. Find the following lines, and set them to the correct values of your email account:

+      EMAIL_HOST:     # -> such as smtp.gmail.com
+      EMAIL_HOST_USER:   # -> such as your email address for a Gmail account
+      EMAIL_HOST_PASSWORD:    # -> your email account password
+      EMAIL_PORT: 587
+      EMAIL_USE_TLS: 'True'

 # Done!